dotnet/msbuild/Documentation/specs/corehost.md

 ## Assembly Resolution

-During host start-up, the host identifies if a `.deps` file is present and loads it.
+During host start-up, the host identifies if a runtime configuration file is present and loads it.
 It also scans the files located in the Application Base and determines the assembly name for each (using the file name).
-It builds a set of assembly names to be loaded by the union of the assembly names listed in `.deps` file and the assemblies located in the Application Base.
+It builds a set of assembly names to be loaded by the union of the assembly names listed in runtime configuration file and the assemblies located in the Application Base.

-A `.deps` file is **not** required to successfully launch an application, but without it, all the dependent assemblies must be located within the same folder as the application.
-Also, since servicing is performed on the basis of packages, an application without a `.deps` file cannot use the servicing index to override the location of assemblies.
+A runtime configuration file is **not** required to successfully launch an application, but without it, all the dependent assemblies must be located within the same folder as the application.
+Also, since servicing is performed on the basis of packages, an application without a runtime configuration file file cannot use the servicing index to override the location of assemblies.

 The host looks for the `.deps` file in the Application Base with the file name `[AssemblyName].deps`.
 The path to the deps file can be overriden by specifying `--depsfile:{path to deps file}` as the first parameter to the application.

 Given the set of assembly names, the host performs the following resolution.
 In some steps, the Package ID/Version/Relative Path data is required.
 This is only available if the assembly was listed in the deps file.
 If the assembly comes from the app-local folder, these resolution steps are skipped.

 1. If there is an entry in the servicing index for the Package ID/Version/Relative Path associated with the assembly, the Servicing Root is concatenated with the New Asset Path from the index and used as the Assembly Path.
-This occurs **even if the assembly is also located app-local**, as long as it is also in the `.deps` file.
+This occurs **even if the assembly is also located app-local**, as long as it is also in the runtime configuration file.
 2. If there is a file in the Application Base with the file name `[AssemblyName].dll`, `[AssemblyName].ni.dll`, `[AssemblyName].exe`, or `[AssemblyName].ni.exe` (in that order), it its full path is used as the Assembly Path
 3. The Assembly Path is resolved out of the Package Caches using the algorithm above (in 'Files from package caches').

 A similar process is used to produce a list of Native Library Paths.
-Native libraries are listed in the `.deps` file (marked with a special `native` type token) and searched in the same way as managed assemblies (Servicing, then app-local, then package caches).
+Native libraries are listed in the runtime configuration file (under the `native` asset section) and searched in the same way as managed assemblies (Servicing, then app-local, then package caches).
 The main exception is that the app-local file extensions vary by platform (`.dll` on Windows, `.so` on Linux, `.dylib` on Mac OS X)

 Once a the list of assemblies and native libraries is produced, the host will check for duplicates.
 If both an `.ni.dll`/`.ni.exe` image and a `.dll`/`.exe` assembly are found for an assembly, the native image will be preferred and the IL-only assembly will be removed.
 The presence of two different paths for the same assembly name will be considered an error.
 The managed assemblies are provided in the Trusted Platform Assemblies (TPA) list for the CoreCLR during startup.
 The folder paths for each native library are deduplicated and provided in the Native Search Paths list for the CoreCLR during startup.